Session Americana

 By deliberately sidestepping the conventional expectations of the music industry, they’ve carved out a joyful, unique path that is reflected in their musicianship and the camaraderie at every show.
 The band members switch between instruments effortlessly, share lead vocals and co-write the material, constantly seeking new creative partnerships.
 They tour in the spirit of a bygone era, preferring intimate venues, leisurely meals with long-term friends and the perfect glass of wine.

-The original lineup was the sextet of Sean Staples (mandolin, guitar, vocals), Jim Fitting (harmonica, vocals), Ry Cavanaugh (multi-instrumentalist, vocals), Billy Beard (drums, vocals), Kimon Kirk (bass) and Dinty Child (multi-instrumentalist, vocals).
+The original lineup was the sextet of Sean Staples (mandolin, guitar, vocals), Jim Fitting (harmonica, vocals), Ry Cavanaugh (multi-instrumentalist, vocals), Billy Beard (drums, vocals), Kimon Kirk (bass, vocals) and Dinty Child (multi-instrumentalist, vocals).
 In early 2009, when Kirk moved to Los Angeles to collaborate with artists like Aimee Mann and Grant Lee Phillips, Jon Bistline replaced him, though Kirk continued as the primary touring bassist and eventually rejoined the band full time.
 After Staples left in 2009, the lineup became the tightly knit quintet that it remains today: Child, Fitting, Beard, Cavanaugh and Bistline.

 Table Top People, Becoming “Session Americana,” Albums

 When the time came to record, the band decided to create an album of kid- and family-friendly songs, along with some intriguing covers.
 Produced by Billy Conway and engineered by Tom Dube, the project turned into two volumes released under the name Table Top People, a title Conway suggested, feeling it was more evocative than their original “sandwich-board” moniker, Session Americana.
 Both albums were recorded live in Cambridge, Massachusetts at High-n-Dry Studios, founded by the late Mark Sandman of Morphine.
-The early sessions featured contributions from several of the band’s friends, among them guitarist-singer Dennis Brennan, Asa Brebner, Laurie Sargent (of Face to Face) and Chris Ballew from the Seattle-based Presidents of the United States.
+The early sessions featured contributions from several of the band’s friends, among them guitarist-singer Dennis Brennan, Asa Brebner, Laurie Sargent (of Face to Face) and Chris Ballew from the Seattle-based Presidents of the United States of America.

 The band’s next few recordings featured collaborations with various other musicians before the group added more original material and officially changed their name from Table Top People to Session Americana.
 Six years in, Sean Staples developed vocal issues and had to step away, prompting several lineup changes.
 A key addition during this time was vocalist-fiddler Laura Cortese, who played a prominent role on the band’s Love and Dirt and Pack Up the Circus albums.
 As Session Americana became the band members’ primary musical focus, original material began to dominate their sets, with only two or three covers in a typical 16-song performance.